 If Invisalign Causes Jaw Pain, What Should I Do?

 While dental and orthodontic patients may think Invisalign causes jaw pain, or TMJ, it is important to know that studies have been conducted to prove there is no relationship between TMJ and Invisalign.
+If you are considering Invisalign in 2021 you can be rest assured your Lakewood, Colorado Invisalign treatment will not cause jaw pain or TMJ.
 Let’s discuss more about the jaw and why you may be having pain.
 Note that patients that already have TMJ or jaw related pre existing conditions should not start an Invisalign treatment plan.

 The temporomandibular joint connects the jawbone to the skull.
 When this joint is injured, a disorder known a temporomandibular joint or TMJ syndrome occurs.
 While the exact cause of TMJ is a challenge to pinpoint, this condition may arise because of arthritis, a jaw injury, bite problems, poor habits, and/or genetics.